microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Add-PowerBIDataset.md

 ```

 ## DESCRIPTION
-Add-PowerBIDataset creates new push dataset to PowerBI.
+Add-PowerBIDataset creates new push dataset to Power BI.

 ## EXAMPLES